VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ![image](https://user-images.githubusercontent.com/105198284/171408053-acedb229-3cf1-48de-87d7-8c3ea41f53ff.png)

-Domain Model:
+Document model for GPO Extraction Result:

 ![image](https://user-images.githubusercontent.com/105198284/171337308-c3e462ad-73e8-46bb-a9d6-93295e5e92a8.png)

-The ExtractionResponse entity will contain the status of the response.
-The response can be  IN_PROGRESS, COMPLETED, or FAILED.
-Then the Extracteddocument entity contains DocumentId, DocumentName and Content.
-The Content is divided into multiple data.
-Page entity will contain a single page element.
-After that, the Block entity will contain the block type.
-Block type can be Text, Table and Barcode.
-In above example Blocktype is Text, so the Paragraph entity will contain the multiple text lines.
+The ExtractionResponse(Entity) will be created automatically for storing the response from the backend API call.
+The ExtractionResponse entity contains Status(String) and Output(Entity).

+The ExtractionResponse entity contains the Response Status(string); the Status can be  IN_PROGRESS, COMPLETED, or FAILED.

+The Output Entity is further divided into two domains Aborted and Extracted.

+The documents which are not successfully extracted in the backend API call due to some error/exception will be stored inside the AbortedDocument entity.
+The AbortedDocument(Entity) stores the DocumentId(String) and DocumentName(String) of the corresponding aborted documents.

+The documents which are successfully extracted in the backend API call will be stored inside the ExtractedDocument entity.
+The ExtractedDocument entity contains DocumentId(String), DocumentName(String) and  Content(Entity).

+The Content is basically in XML format.

+Firstly, the document is divided into multiple pages.
+So we have the Page(Entity), where each page can contain multiple Blocks.
+Therefore we have Block(Entity), which contains BlockType(String).
+A Block can be of three types Text, Table and Barcode.
+Based on the Block type, the document will be further divided.

+If the Block is Text and Barcode, it will go to Text(Entity) and then goto Paragraph(Entity).
+A paragraph can have multiple lines.
+So, Paragraph(Entity) have LineContent(String).

+Otherwise, in the case of the Block is of Table type.
+It will be divided into multiple rows.
+So, it will go to Row(Entity).
+Each row can have multiple cells and text.
+So, we have CellText(Entity).
+Each cell will contain multiple paragraphs, so we have CellParagraph_CellText(Entity).
+A paragraph can have multiple lines.
+Therefore, CellParagraph_CellText(Entity) have LineContent(String).
+This Linecontent will contain the actual data.

 ## 2 Installation